verilylifesciences/site-selection-tool/docs/development_and_deployment.md

 # OPTIONAL: To update the Docker tag in the setup cell of all the notebooks in-place, run a command
 # similar to the following and then check them in.
 Do this in the source of truth (your Git
 # clone), not Terra.
-cd path/to/my/clone/of/metis
+cd path/to/my/clone/of/bsst
 find . -name "*.ipynb" -type f -print0 | \
   xargs -0 perl -i -pe \
-  's/gcr.io\/verily-metis-data\/metis_terra:\d{8}_\d{6}/gcr.io\/verily-metis-data\/metis_terra:20200919_163335/g'
+  's/gcr.io\/verily-metis-data\/bsst_terra:\d{8}_\d{6}/gcr.io\/verily-metis-data\/bsst_terra:20200919_163335/g'
 ```

 # Appendix

-For the metis GitHub repository, we are doing ‘merge and squash’ of pull requests.
+For the bsst GitHub repository, we are doing ‘merge and squash’ of pull requests.
 So that means your fork does not match upstream after your pull request has been merged.
 The easiest way to manage this is to always work in a feature branch, instead of checking changes into your fork’s main branch.

 ## How to work on a new feature branch